ErnestCYW/MindHack/README.md

 ## Motivation

 In modern society, students are under increasing pressure due to rising expectations with little regard being given to their mental wellness.
 This problem is further exacerbated in a country like Singapore, where academic performance often takes precedence over personal happiness.
-It has been proven time and time again that ignoring our emotional health can have detrimental consequences, with little warning until it is too late (https://www.straitstimes.com/singapore/courts-crime/river-valley-high-school-student-16-charged-with-murder-of-schoolmate-13).
+It has been proven time and time again that ignoring our emotional and mental health can have detrimental consequences.
+More often than not, there is little warning and things become to late for other to intervene.
+One recent example would the River Valley High School incident, where mental health could have been a factor leading up to the unfortunate events that took place. (https://www.straitstimes.com/singapore/courts-crime/river-valley-high-school-student-16-charged-with-murder-of-schoolmate-13).

 **Problem 1: Students are shy/afraid to discuss mental health issues openly.**